A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+*EP IDEA* ADHD
+4 soungs, a song for each word

+Spill my guts in ink

 now you see me in the lights, you see all this glory but you aint seen any of my fights just a fraction of the story